 This graph is included for informational purposes and does not represent Asana’s market landscape or any specific industry’s market landscape.

 Tip: In this example, you’ll see three companies that have a greater market presence and greater customer satisfaction than yours, while two companies have a similar market presence but higher customer satisfaction.
-This data should jumpstart the problem-solving process because you now know which competitors are the biggest threats and you can see where you fall short.Try our business plan template
+This data should jumpstart the problem-solving process because you now know which competitors are the biggest threats and you can see where you fall short.Free business strategy template

 Imagine you work at a marketing startup that provides SEO for dentists, which is a niche industry and only has a few competitors.
 You decide to conduct a market analysis for your business.
 To do so, you would: